 _CameraChoice.Devices includes all available devices (it's

 List<DsDevice>).
-The list will will be empty if DirectShow didn't find any devices.
+The list will be empty if DirectShow didn't find any devices.

 Moniker (device identification)

-In terms of DirectShow the camera device as a unique identification — a Moniker (for more information please read about
+In terms of DirectShow, the camera device has a unique identification — a Moniker (for more information, please read about